GENI-NSF/geni-tools/README-omni.txt

   remote node to allow SSH login, if the remote resource and aggregate support this

   Note you likely want to check SliverStatus to ensure your resource comes up.
-  And check the sliver expiration time: you may want to call RenewSliver
+  And check the sliver expiration time: you may want to call RenewSliver.

 ==== renewsliver ====
  * format:  omni.py renewsliver [-a AM-URL] <slice-name> "<time>"